AmbireTech/adex-protocol/README.md

 #### DeliveryPeriod

 A delivery period is an on-chain committment between an advertiser and a publisher that a certain `Bid` would be executed (delivered).
-Once a delivery period starts, the token amount from the bid is locked (escrowed) so that the advertiser can't spend it during the time.
-If the delivery period ends successfully (determined by the OCEAN validators), the token amount will be transferred to the publisher.
+Once a delivery period starts, the reward for the bid is locked (escrowed) so that the advertiser can't spend it during the time.
+If the delivery period ends successfully (determined by the OCEAN validators), the reward will be transferred to the publisher.
 Otherwise, it will be returned back to the advertiser.

 Furthermore, OCEAN validators would be rewarded by the advertiser.